 [A collection of links to demos and materials available on the web]

 Attention reduces spatial uncertainty in human ventral temporal cortex.
 Current Biology (2015).

 Computational modeling of responses in human visual cortex.
-In: Brain Mapping: An Encyclopedic Reference, edited by P. Thompson & K. Friston (in press).
+In: Brain Mapping: An Encyclopedic Reference, edited by P. Thompson & K. Friston (2015).

 Asynchronous broadband signals are the principal source of the BOLD response in human visual cortex.
 Current Biology (2013).